Cup (unit): International

 Similar units in other languages and cultures are sometimes translated "cup", usually with various values around 1/5 to 1/4 of a litre.

 Latin American cup

-In Latin America, the amount of a "cup" (taza) varies from country to country, using a cup of 200ml, 250ml, and the US legal or customary amount.
+In Latin America, the amount of a "cup" (taza) varies from country to country, using a cup of 200 ml (about 7.04 British imperial fluid ounces or 6.76 US customary fluid ounces), 250 ml (about 8.80 British imperial fluid ounces or 8.45 US customary fluid ounces), and the US legal or customary amount.